Quality Assurance of Programs

 The professional master of architecture degree in conjunction with the pre-professional bachelor of architectural science degree from Ryerson University compromises an accredited professional education.

-- Download the PDF fileVisiting Team Report from the CACB visit in 2013.
+- Download the PDF fileVisiting Team Report from the CACB visit in 2019, external link.